voice-hearing/voice-hearing.github.io/content/contact/index.md

 Imagine stepping through our doors and feeling the peace and welcome that fills every corner.

 Directions
-By public transport: Asumen House is a 10-minute walk from Sparkbrook bus station, with frequent buses running from Birmingham city center.
+By public transport: Asumen House is a 10-minute walk from london bus station, with frequent buses running from Birmingham city center.
-By car: Limited parking is available nearby on Stratford Road.
+By car: Limited parking is available nearby on london Road.
 We’re here to help you find your way—just ask when you call or message.

 Your Invitation to Connect